findstructureintime/Time-Series-Analysis/Module_1_Visualization/README.md

 2. Run the script by either pressing the run button in the gui, or copy-pasting script the title *plotSensorData* into the command window and hitting return.
 You should get a new plot!

+This code module is written by [Dr. Kaya de Barbaro](https://liberalarts.utexas.edu/psychology/faculty/kd26254), if you have any question please contact *kaya at austin.utexas.edu*.